 Getting Ready For Our First Goats: What We're Buying

-Welcoming goats onto our homestead is an exciting endeavor that requires thorough preparation.
-To ensure the health and happiness of our new herd, it's important that we have all the necessary supplies ready before their arrival.
-This guide provides a comprehensive list of everything we have purchased or plan to purchase to meet the needs to care for our goats, from housing to healthcare and kidding essentials.
+This guide provides a comprehensive list of everything we have purchased to meet the needs of caring for our goats, from housing to healthcare and kidding essentials.
 Everything in bold is what we recommend to be purchased before any goats are on-site.
 We hope this list helps you create your herd when the time comes!

 Nutrition and Feeding Equipment

-Pasture Feeders and Wheeled Feeders: These feeders help distribute feed evenly and can be easily moved for rotational grazing.
+Hay Feeders: These feeders help distribute feed evenly and can be easily moved for rotational grazing.

-Mineral and Baking Soda "Feeders": We plan to use these 4" PVC pipe feeders to house our minerals and baking soda.
+Mineral and Baking Soda "Feeders": We plan to use these to house our minerals and baking soda.

 Alfalfa Hay: Provide plenty of hay to aid digestion and keep your goats healthy.
 (Female goats only).
+DO NOT FEED MALE GOATS ALFALFA!
+It contains too much calcium for males and will cause urinary stones.

 Goat Hoof Tools and Trimmers: Regular hoof care is essential to prevent foot ailments.